mattermost/docs/source/mobile/mobile-overview.rst

 This option is recommended for:

 1. Organizations that want to customize the mobile apps
-2. Team Edition servers that need encrypted push notifications
+2. Team Edition and Enterprise Edition servers that prefer to host their own push proxy server instead of using one of Mattermost's hosted versions

 Use an EMM provider
 --------------------